nixos-asia/website/en/haskell-rust-ffi.md

 ## Create a rust library

-The template we just initialized is a binary project, let's follow the convention for a library project and move the contents of `src/main.rs` to `src/lib.rs`:
+The template we just initialized is a binary project, let's follow the convention for a library project and use `lib.rs`:

 ```sh
 mv src/main.rs src/lib.rs